connected-digital-energy-meter/cdem_docs/docs/09_output/README.md

 ![UNDER CONSTRUCTION](./images/underconstruction.jpg)

 The firmware publishes your data to a MQTT broker.
-In order to use it, you still need to integrate that information into your dashboard or domotica system.
+In order to use it, you still need to integrate that information into your dashboard or demotics system.
-We have provided you with a node-red example to get you started with that.
-The same technic can be applied in Home Assistant, Open Hab, Domoticz, ...
+We have provided you with a example of how to do that with the help of Node-Red, InfluxDB and Grafana.

-## Node-red example

 Because this information must be available at all times you need a installation device that is running constantly.
 This can be a PC, NAS or in our case a Raspberry Pi.

-### Getting up to date
+## Getting up to date

 First off we’ll make sure everything is up to date.
 This could take a while, especially on a new Pi: